-Models shall treat points in “Location Grid B” as coordinates that would result from a geocoding process.
-Models shall treat points by simulating loss at exact location or by using the nearest modeled parcel/street/cell in the model.
+Hurricane models shall treat points in “Location Grid B” as coordinates that would result from a geocoding process.
+Hurricane models shall treat points by simulating hurricane loss at exact location or by using the nearest modeled parcel/street/cell in the hurricane model.

-Provide the results statewide (overall percentage change) and by the regions defined in Form A-5, Percentage Change in Output Ranges.
+Provide the results statewide (overall percentage change) and by the regions defined in Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data).

 C. Provide this form in Excel format.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-Also include all tables in Form A-7, Percentage Change in Logical Relationship to Risk, in a submission appendix.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
+Also include all tables in Form A-7, Percentage Change in Logical Relationship to Hurricane Risk, in a submission appendix.

-Form A-8: Probable Maximum Loss for Florida
+Form A-8A: Hurricane Probable Maximum Loss for Florida

+(2012 FHCF Exposure Data)

-Purpose: This form illustrates the distribution of hurricane losses.
-The form also illustrates that appropriate calculations were used to produce both expected annual hurricane losses and probable maximum loss levels.
+Purpose: This form provides an illustration of the distribution of hurricane losses.
+The form also illustrates that appropriate calculations were used to produce both expected annual hurricane losses and hurricane probable maximum loss levels.

 Provide a detailed explanation of how the Expected Annual Hurricane Losses and Return Periods are calculated.

-Complete Part A showing the personal and commercial residential probable maximum loss for Florida.
-For the Expected Annual Hurricane Losses column, provide personal and commercial residential, zero deductible statewide loss costs based on the 2012 Florida Hurricane Catastrophe Fund’s aggregate personal and commercial residential exposure data found in the file named “hlpm2012c.exe.”
+Complete Part A showing the personal and commercial residential hurricane probable maximum loss for Florida.
+For the Expected Annual Hurricane Losses column, provide personal and commercial residential, zero deductible statewide hurricane loss costs based on the 2012 Florida Hurricane Catastrophe Fund’s personal and commercial residential zero deductible exposure data found in the file named “hlpm2012c.exe.”

-In the column, Return Period (Years), provide the return period associated with the average loss within the ranges indicated on a cumulative basis.
+In the column, Return Period (Years), provide the return period associated with the average hurricane loss within the ranges indicated on a cumulative basis.

-For example, if the average loss is $4,705 million for the range $4,501 million to $5,000 million, provide the return period associated with a loss that is $4,705 million or greater.
+For example, if the average hurricane loss is $4,705 million for the range $4,501 million to $5,000 million, provide the return period associated with a hurricane loss that is $4,705 million or greater.

-For each loss range in millions ($1,001-$1,500, $1,501-$2,000, $2,001-$2,500) the average loss within that range should be identified and then the return period associated with that loss calculated.
-The return period is then the reciprocal of the probability of the loss equaling or exceeding this average loss size.
+For each hurricane loss range in millions ($1,001-$1,500, $1,501-$2,000, $2,001-$2,500) the average hurricane loss within that range should be identified and then the return period associated with that hurricane loss calculated.
+The return period is then the reciprocal of the probability of the hurricane loss equaling or exceeding this average hurricane loss size.

-The probability of equaling or exceeding the average of each range should be smaller as the ranges increase (and the average losses within the ranges increase).
-Therefore, the return period associated with each range and average loss within that range should be larger as the ranges increase.
+The probability of equaling or exceeding the average of each range should be smaller as the ranges increase (and the average hurricane losses within the ranges increase).
+Therefore, the return period associated with each range and average hurricane loss within that range should be larger as the ranges increase.
 Return periods shall be based on cumulative probabilities.

-A return period for an average loss of $4,705 million within the $4,501-$5,000 million range should be lower than the return period for an average loss of $5,455 million associated with a $5,001- $6,000 million range.
+A return period for an average hurricane loss of $4,705 million within the $4,501-$5,000 million range should be lower than the return period for an average hurricane loss of $5,455 million associated with a $5,001- $6,000 million range.

-C. Provide a graphical comparison of the current model Residential Return Periods loss curve to the previously-accepted model Residential Return Periods loss curve.
-Residential Return Period (Years) shall be shown on the y-axis on a log 10 scale with Losses in Billions shown on the x-axis.
-The legend shall indicate the corresponding model with a solid line representing the current year and a dotted line representing the previously-accepted model.
+C. Provide a graphical comparison of the current hurricane model Residential Return Periods hurricane loss curve to the previously-accepted hurricane model Residential Return Periods hurricane loss curve.
+Residential Return Period (Years) shall be shown on the y-axis on a log 10 scale with Hurricane Losses in Billions shown on the x-axis.
+The legend shall indicate the corresponding hurricane model with a solid line representing the current year and a dotted line representing the previously-accepted hurricane model.